rpiprint/kindred-orig-KindredPrints-Android/README.md

     Intent i = new Intent(getApplicationContext(), KindredOrderFlowActivity.class);
     startActivityForResult(i, 0);
    ```
 5. Replace the "KINDRED_APP_KEY" with your test or live key (depending on which mode you are in).
-You can get one for you app through the quick signup process here: `link to partner signup`
+You can get one for you app through the quick signup process [here](http://sdk.kindredprints.com/signup/)

 5. You're done!
 Yea - it can really be that simple.
 We'll take care of the rest.